 This is the complete list of Windows ALT codes for letters of the Greek alphabet and Mac Option codes for letters of the Greek alphabet.
 Included also in the list are the corresponding HTML entity hexadecimal and decimal numeric character references, and the HTML entity named character references.
 If you are new to ALT codes and need detailed instructions on how to use them, please read How to Use ALT Codes to Enter Special Characters.
+Alternatively, instead of using ALT codes, you can also just quickly tap or click any Greek letter in the list below to copy it and paste it into your document.

 Let’s talk more about the Greek alphabet and how you can type its letters using Alt codes on Windows and Option codes on Mac.